In-Context Compositional Q-Learning for Offline Reinforcement Learning: Detailed Definitions of Retrieval Strategies

+Retrieval-based methods have shown strong performance across a wide range of domains \citep{Wang2024FinegrainedCO,wang2025pike}.
+In~\Cref{sec:abla}, we compare the performance of \texttt{ICQL} under different context-retrieval strategies for approximating the localized Q-function.
+The retrieval strategies discussed in~\Cref{sec:abla} are described as follows: \begin{itemize} \item \textbf{State-Similar Retrieval}: Given the current state $s$, search for 20 similar states $s_i$ from the offline dataset using cosine similarity, and retrieve the corresponding transitions $\{s_i, a_i, r_i, s_i^\prime, a_i^\prime\}$. \item \textbf{Random Retrieval}: Given the current state $s$, randomly select 20 transitions $\{s_i, a_i, r_i, s_i^\prime, a_i^\prime\}$ as context. \item \textbf{State-Similar-with-High-Rewards}: Given the current state $s$, search for 60 similar states $s_i$ from the offline dataset using cosine similarity, and retrieve the corresponding transitions $\{s_i, a_i, r_i, s_i^\prime, a_i^\prime\}$.
+Then sort the retrieved transitions by reward $r_i$ and select the 20 transitions with the highest rewards as context. \end{itemize}

-Retrieval methods show great performance among a lot of domains \citep{Wang2024FinegrainedCO,wang2025pikeragspecializedknowledgerationale}.
-In this section, we will show the definitions for the other two retrieval methods -- random retrieval and state-similar-with-high-rewards retrieval. \begin{definition}[Random Retrieval] Given the query state $s_{\rm query}$, randomly retrieved context for \texttt{ICQL} is defined as
+We have provided the mathematical definition of state-similar retrieval in~\Cref{def:state_retrieve}.
+Here, we further provide the definitions of the other two retrieval methods---random retrieval and state-similar-with-high-rewards retrieval. \begin{definition}[Random Retrieval] Given the query state $s_{\rm query}$, the randomly retrieved context for \texttt{ICQL} is defined as